Read time: 4 minutes

 We currently offer two order types:

-The legendary “Free Trade”!
+The original “Free Trade”!
 We’re revolutionising access to financial markets with this order type, but please be aware of the following features and risks:

-A Basic order will be executed shortly after our Cut-Off Time for the respective market (see our Terms and conditions for more details).
-For example, in London this will be around 16:00 local time during every normal trading day.
+A Basic Order will be executed shortly after our Cut-Off Time for the respective market (see our Terms and conditions for more details).
+For example, in London this will be from 15:00 local time during every normal trading day.
 Other markets will vary.
 The relevant and most up to date Cut-Off Time will be shown in our mobile application.

-If you place a Basic order after the Cut-Off Time such that it is not executed on that day, your order will be valid for the next trading day only and will be queued for execution on that day.
+If you place a Basic Order after the Cut-Off Time such that it is not executed on that day, your order will be valid for the next trading day only and will be queued for execution on that day.
+During market hours, only Instant Orders are available.

 Dependent on the prevailing market price at the time of execution, the full amount instructed may not be invested.
 If the instruction exceeds the amount of available cash in your account, we will automatically lower the number of shares purchased accordingly.
 Any surplus will be returned to your account in the form of cash.